By: Paul S Marchand

 The concatenation of Russia’s new, draconian anti-LGBT legislation and the impending winter Olympics in the Black Sea resort town of Sochi has managed to put the International Olympic Committee in a well-nigh untenable position, and has exposed the moral bankruptcy of the bureaucracy of so-called Olympic movement.

-with senior Russian officials going so far as to threaten Olympic athletes who do not knuckle under to Russia’s queer Nuremberg Laws.
+Faced with remonstrances from much of the civilized world, Russia has apparently seen fit to double down on its hateful legislation, with senior Russian officials going so far as to threaten Olympic athletes who do not knuckle under to Russia’s queer Nuremberg Laws.
 Now, to make matters worse, the IOC has essentially embraced a “Don’t Ask, Don’t Tell” policy for the Sochi Games.

 If the IOC thinks it can march queer athletes back into the closet of DADT, it may very well have another thing coming.
 If the Russian government is foolish enough to believe that its highly equivocal and ambiguous “assurances” to the IOC are worthy of the slightest degree of credence, it, too, may well have another thing coming; the world knows all too well how much faith can be put in the Kremlin’s assurances; all one need do is a little historical research, or perhaps ask the still-living King Michael v.
 Hohenzollern of Romania, how far Moscow can actually be trusted.